Posted by Evans Tool & Die, Inc. on | Comments Off on Why Should You Reshore Your Manufacturing?

 Often known as machinists, tool and die makers use mechanical and computer-controlled technologies to precisely cut, shape, and finish tools, instruments, and metal components.
 In addition, they produce gauges, various measuring instruments, and jigs and fixtures, which are used to hold metal while it is being punched, stamped, or drilled.

-Tool and Die Making: What’s the Difference?
+What is Tool and Die Making: What’s the Difference?

 In the metal stamping process, nearly every mechanical instrument that cuts, forms, supports, or molds metals can be termed a tool.
 On the other hand, dies are a subset of tools capable of altering metals’ shapes.

-In contrast, tooling (also known as machine tooling) is the process of acquiring the specialized equipment and parts necessary for the large-scale manufacturing method.
+In contrast, die and tooling (also known as machine tooling) is the process of acquiring the specialized equipment and parts necessary for the large-scale manufacturing method.
 Effective tooling ensures the effective performance of manufactured products, prolongs product longevity, and contributes to quality improvement.

 Tool and Die Makers: What Do They Do?